shawazi/JS_05_Weather/README.md

 springfield massachusetts (no comma) returns an error fetching the data from openweather

 this occurs with many duplicate location names. not sure how to fix it.

+i need a more cohesive theme for the images that are in the cards. sometimes the text is clear, but sometimes it is barely legible due to the background image.

+i just wanted to implement the functionality, i will choose better images and hopefully find a unified theme for all the atmospheric background images.